chriseteka/aviron/README.md

 ## Controlling the Clamd CPU usage

-Demonstrates how a demo filestore can be continuously scanned honoring a *clamd* CPU profile.
+This example demonstrates how a demo filestore can be continuously scanned honoring a *clamd* CPU profile.

 In the examples package you find two variants:
 * ClamdCpuLimiterExample1 (explicit cpu limit update)